A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: Preliminaries on explicit stabilized methods

 In the particular case of explicit methods, $R(z)$ is a polynomial which means that the stability domain is necessarily bounded.
 For example, the stability domain of the explicit Euler method is just a disk of radius $1$ which explains the time step restriction it faces for stiff ODEs, while that of the implicit Euler method is the complementary of a disk of radius $1$.
 This shows the advantage of implicit methods in terms of stability, however, for large dimensional problems and especially the nonlinear and ill-conditioned ones, implicit methods become very costly and difficult to implement.
 Here appears the need to a compromise between classical explicit methods and implicit integrators.

 This compromise is "explicit stabilized methods" (see the survey \cite{Abd13c}).
-The idea is to construct explicit Runge-Kutta integrators with extended stability domain that grows quadratically with the number of stages $s$ of the method along the negative real axis, and then allows to use large time steps typically for problems arising from \emph{diffusion dominant} advection-diffusion-reaction PDEs for which the eigenvalues are close to the negative real axis and are very large in modulus.
+The idea is to construct explicit Runge--Kutta integrators with extended stability domain that grows quadratically with the number of stages $s$ of the method along the negative real axis, and then allows to use large time steps typically for problems arising from \emph{diffusion dominant} advection--diffusion--reaction PDEs for which the eigenvalues are close to the negative real axis and are very large in modulus.

 Before proceeding, let us recall some useful facts on Chebyshev polynomials.
 The first kind Chebyshev polynomials are defined by

 The second kind Chebyshev polynomials are defined by

 Moreover, the two kinds polynomials satisfy the following